On the 1st day of Christmas, Travel Money Oz showed me… that destination research is key!

 Have some international shrapnel floating around in the bottom of your bag?
 Don’t let it weigh you down; donate it to charity!
 Travel Money Oz supports UNICEF’s work through ‘Small Change, Big Difference’.
 Not only will you be getting rid of loose change, but you will also be helping protect children around the world - talk about Christmas Spirit!

 Looking for some more advice before you jet off?
-Speak to one our friendly experts today (they may even have a cracking pudding recipe for you**) – find your nearest store.
+Speak to one our friendly experts today!

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.